 Take a stroll around Santiago's Plaza de Armas to see Chile's colonial history

 Welcome to Chile!
 This grand Patagonian adventure kicks off in the capital of Santiago.
 Most travelers use this metropolis only as a hub for outdoor adventures in other parts of the country.
-That's a shame because if you stick around awhile, you'll find Santiago to be a prime destination in its own right, filled with history, marvelous architecture, cool bohemian neighborhoods, and great cuisine, including fresh seafood.
+That's a shame because if you stick around awhile, you'll find Santiago a prime destination in its own right, filled with history, marvelous architecture, cool bohemian neighborhoods, and great cuisine, including fresh seafood.

 See for yourself when, after transferring to your hotel from the airport, you can opt for a self-guided tour of Santiago.
 You can start at La Moneda, Chile's opulent presidential palace.
 Next up is Plaza de Armas, the main square.
 It's home to the 19th-century Palacio de la Real Audiencia (Palace of the Royal Court) and the Catedral Metropolitana, an impressive neoclassical building that dates to 1753.
 Finish the day walking amid the historic houses and colorful street art in the bohemian Bellavista neighborhood, where you can relax at a café.